mpv-player/mpv/DOCS/man/input.rst

     option is for loading playlist during command line parsing.
 For client API uses, you should use the ``loadlist`` command instead.

-``playlist-pos``
-    The property refuses setting out of range values, restarts playback immediately when writing to it, and does not know the ``no`` value (which the option uses to indicate the default state, that is resuming a file on the playlist and jumping to that instead of entry 0).

 ``audio-file``, ``sub-file``, ``external-file``
     These options/properties are actually lists of filenames.
 To make the command-line interface easier, each ``--audio-file=...`` option appends